Sugar-free candy is often significantly more expensive than regular candy — sometimes costing 2–3 times more for the same size.

 - Additional Fillers – Polydextrose and maltodextrin are fillers used to replace sugar and achieve the same bulk and texture, which provides a mouthfeel akin to sugar-containing candies.

 - Flavorings and Stabilizers – Emulsifier and flavoring ingredients are added to provide a good, stable product with a longer, realistic and as well providing good taste to the product.
-Ingredients like citric acid and lecithin are among the most common
+Ingredients like citric acid and lecithin are among the most common.

 Are They Really Sugar-Free?

 The claimed sugar-free candies could have carbohydrate or sugar alcohol content that affects blood sugar rates.
+Sugar-free candy has a much higher production failure rate, which directly increases unit cost.

 - Carbohydrates and Sugar Alcohols – Although sugar alcohols have fewer calories than sugar they raise blood sugar yet to a lesser amount than common sugars.
 The blood sugar impact of xylitol on human beings stands at 7 on the glycemic index scale.
 Vital signs differ for all people, so eating too many sugar-free candies may cause stomach problems.